CBD Cookies are Low Calorie and Delicious? Tell me more!

 - Our Parents and Grandparents

 The other day my grandmother gave me the eyebrow.
 You know, that look that says you are just a naive immature child.
 It starts a fire in my mind that I have to take the extinguisher to right away.
-She’s probably right to give me that skeptical look more than half the time, but this time I stood my ground.
+She’s probably right to give me that skeptical look most of the time, but this time I stood my ground.

 The merits of adding cannabidiol (CBD) to your daily routine is challenging to explain.
 A lot of people have accepted it and may even be running a little recklessly with it.
 Imagine if I told my grandmother that CBD came from hemp?
 Her eyes would have rolled out of her head.
 Everywhere you look now CBD is being advertised.
 There are thousands of CBD brands selling every type of product imaginable infused with this molecule that has been sitting under everyone’s noses since before people started walking upright.

 It’s hard to ignore all the ads on the internet and stories being told.
 I picked my dog up from the groomers the other day and they had boxes of CBD biscuits stacked on their counter.
 Then I read an article explaining how many of the products out there are mislabeled.
 It said people’s enthusiasm about the potential of its benefits is allowing unscrupulous brands to take advantage of them.
 Then I will read some new study just to later hear that there are not enough studies yet.

 My grandmother is right to question the merits of food infused with CBD.
 Not because it doesn’t actually work or has true medical value, but simply because we live in a world of scams.
 Everyone should second guess spending their money on anything that is being hyped.
 I also believe the placebo effect is very real too.
 With any sort of CBD product the key is to look for the certificate of analysis from a third party lab.
 Let me see if I can objectively address some of the commonly asked questions.

 What is a CBD Cookie?